JackAdams/meteor-transactions/README.md

 	  "comments" : Comments
 	}

 The keys are the mongo collection names as defined in `Posts = new Meteor.Collection("posts")` and the values are the Meteor collections like `Posts`.
-The transactions package won't work without tx.collectionIndex being defined.
+The transactions package won't work without `tx.collectionIndex` being defined.
 Make sure you define this *after* the Meteor collections have been defined, in a file that is available on both client and server.

-For any collection in the tx.collectionIndex object, you can make writes using the syntax shown beneath the more familiar API:
+For any collection listed in the `tx.collectionIndex` object, you can make writes using the syntax shown below (regular methods shown above each example for comparison):

 	Posts.insert({text:"My post"});
 	tx.insert(Posts,{text:"My post"});